MCP-Mirror/tcsavage_mcp-obsidian-index/README.md

 An MCP server that provides a semantic search over an Obsidian vault and exposes recent notes as resources.

-> [!WARNING]
-> Obsidian Index is currently incapable of simultaneously indexing and serching.
-For now you must build an index before launching the MCP server.

 ## Components

 ### Resources